avalanche-foundation/ACPs/ACPs/31-enable-subnet-ownership-transfer.md

 This transaction type should have type ID `0x21` in codec version `0x00`.

+This transaction type should have a fee of `0.001 AVAX`, equivalent to adding a subnet validator/delegator.

 ## Backwards Compatibility

 Adding a new transaction type is an execution change and requires a mandatory upgrade for activation.
 Implementors must take care to reject this transaction prior to activation.
 This ACP only details the specification of the `TransferSubnetOwnershipTx` type.